NICU Nurse Resume Example

 You want your resume to show quantifiable results.
 For example, mention the average nurse-to-patient ratio you manage or how you help reduce infection rates in the NICU.

-There are tons of strong NICU nurse resume examples online.
+There are tons of strong NICU nurse cover letter examples online.
 Study the formatting and keywords they use.
 This helps your resume get noticed by recruiters and applicant tracking systems.

 That’s a wrap on neonatal nurse resume examples by career level.
 I hope these insights help you land your next NICU nursing job!